chef/chef-web-docs/chef_master/source/delivery_pipeline.rst

 .. tag delivery_config_example_test_patterns

-The following example shows how to configure Chef Automate to ignore and/or run certain Foodcritic rules, and to exclude running tests that are located in the specified cookbook directories:
+The following example shows how to configure Chef Automate to ignore and/or run certain Foodcritic rules, note Foodcritic is deprecated, and to exclude running tests that are located in the specified cookbook directories:

 .. code-block:: javascript